 Dynamic Meta Widget Overview

-From this overview, you will learn how to add dynamic post meta with the help of the Dynamic Meta widget by the JetEngine plugin.
+This overview contains information about how to add dynamic post meta with the help of the Dynamic Meta widget by the JetEngine plugin.

-All in all, in this tutorial, you’ve learned how to display the default meta information, such as the date, author, and information about comments using JetEngine functionality.
+That’s it for the Dynamic Meta widget settings that can display the default meta information, such as the date, author, and information about comments using JetEngine functionality.